David Pentecost: Music career

+He began teaching himself to compose piano solo music in 1996, and he has continued this activity since then, as a professional composer.
+Russian pianist Tatiana Stupak played his Nocturne Op.18 at the Technopolis Cultural Centre in Paphos on 8 December 2017.
+He helped Tatiana Stupak with the administration of her concerts in Cyprus after she turned professional.
+Tatiana Stupak and another Russian pianist, Natalia Lezedova, played about twenty of his early piano works in Cyprus at a public concert in Paphos on 13 February 2018.
+Tatiana Stupak played one of his compositions at a concert on 12 June 2019 at the Cyprus’ Presidential Palace.
+Eight of his compositions were performed at a concert held on 12 May 2021 at the Rialto Theatre, Limassol.
+Eight of his compositions were performed at a concert at the Historical Museum of Serbia in Belgrade on 21 April 2022, by pianist Tatiana Stupak and violinist Olivera Rialas.
+His Opus 56, Poème, for violin and piano, was played at a concert ‘Music through the Ages’ at Kolossi Castle, in Cyprus, on 10 June 2022.
+The Polish pianist Wojciech Waleczek played Pentecost's Reverie, Op.6 at a Polish Independence Day recital in Larnaca, Cyprus, on 5 November 2022.

 The Cyprus national broadcaster, Cyprus Broadcasting Corporation classical music radio station RIK 4 Classic, has played some of Tatiana Stupak's recordings of his compositions.

 In 2015, Pentecost researched the life of the once world-famous Scottish pianist Frederic Lamond (pianist), who was a pupil of Franz Liszt, shortly before Liszt's death in 1886.
 As a result, he made a documentary video, intended for students of music history, about Lamond and his time spent with Liszt.

 In 2018, Pentecost won first prize for composition at the 4th International Competition of Musicians in Cyprus.

-To date (February 2023), he has written 65 piano solo works, and two works for violin and piano.
-A CD of seventeen of his compositions was issued in 2021, by stupakrecords.com, 16 played by Tatiana Stupak, and one played by himself.
-His music is generally not written in modern styles.
+Up to July 2024, he wrote 73 piano solo works, two for church organ, and two works for violin and piano.
+A CD of seventeen of his compositions was issued in 2021, by stupakrecords.com, 16 played by Tatiana Stupak, one played by himself, all of which he recorded and mastered.
+His music was generally not written in modern styles.
 His music is not atonal or minimalist.
-According to the sheet music published at sheetmusicplus.com, most of his works are in 19th century romantic styles, although a few works are baroque in style.
+According to the sheet music published at sheetmusicplus.com, most of his works are in 19th century romantic styles, although a few works are in classical and baroque styles.

-He has written a third autobiography, about his life in the world of music – see Notes k to n below.
+In July 2023, he published the 4th edition of his 'My Life in Music' - see Bibliography section below, and Notes k to n.